 - All the test cases should be executed

-- No major, critical, and security-related bug in an open state.
+- No major, critical, or security-related bug in an open state.

 - The exit report should be submitted.

-here we have listed some list of system testing which is software development companies typically use
+Here, we have listed some list of the system testing that software development companies typically use.

-- Usability testing: it is mainly focused on easy to use the application, flexibility during handling the controls, and ability of the system to met objectives.
+- Usability testing: it mainly focuses on easy-to-use applications, flexibility while handling the controls, and the ability of the system to meet objectives.

 - Load testing: in this test, we try to know how the developed product works on real-life loads and the environment.

-- Regression testing: it helps us to verify that none of the new issues occurs during the development process.
+- Regression testing: It helps us verify that no new issues occur during development.

-- Recovery Testing: it helps us to demonstrate that the software solution is reliable, trustworthy, and can be successfully recovered from possible crashes.
+- Recovery Testing: It helps us demonstrate that the software solution is reliable, trustworthy, and can be successfully recovered from possible crashes.

-If the system testing is not done, then there may be a chance of facing some critical issues in the live environment.
-So a thorough system testing is always preferable.
+If the system testing is not done, there may be a chance of facing some critical issues in the live environment.
+So thorough system testing is always preferable.

-Please write comments if you find anything incorrect, or you want to share more information about this topic discussed above, then you can use our contact us page.
+Please write comments if you find anything incorrect, or if you want to share more information about this topic discussed above, you can use our Contact Us page.